dmparrishphd/cIsForChildren/README.md

 *Square brackets are the symbols* \[ *and* \].
 Words that are not in brackets *may* also change.
 The brackets tell my plan.

+You can begin to read the draft book [here](./Files/0/introduction.md).